AveonG/ELKStack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the JumpBox-OffSec machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- 24.99.128.156

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the JumpBox-OffSec machine.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM?
+I allowed only the JumpBox-OffSec machine to access the ELK VM through the ansible container.
+What was its IP address?
+The IP address of that machine is 10.1.0.4 for the private IP and the public IP is 52.232.176.236.

 A summary of the access policies in place can be found in the table below.